nyu-software-engineering/python-package-example/README.md

 # Python Package Example

-This package was created by generally following the [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/) with the addition of some [pipenv setup](https://packaging.python.org/en/latest/tutorials/managing-dependencies/).
+This package was created by generally following the [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/) with the addition of some [pipenv setup](https://packaging.python.org/en/latest/tutorials/managing-dependencies/) to manage virtual environments.

 ## How this package was created